WV Local Technical Assistance Program

 DO THE ALTERNATIVES MATCH UP?

-BAKING SODA TO CLEAN?
-Chemical reactions can be avoided by using food-grade products in place of commercial cleaners.
-Mold or mildew can be removed with vinegar (a natural disinfectant) and salt (an abrasive) in equal parts.
-Home recipes exist for ink spots (cream of tartar, lemon juice, and water) to toilet bowls (baking soda and castile soap) to windows (vinegar and warm water).
+Chemical reactions can be avoided by using food-grade products instead of commercial cleaners.
+Mold or mildew can be removed with equal parts vinegar, a natural disinfectant, and salt, an abrasive.
+Home recipes exist for ink spots (cream of tartar, lemon juice and water), toilet bowls (baking soda and castile soap) and windows (vinegar and warm water).

-ARE THEY SAFE?
-The greatest danger in using homemade cleaners lies in storing them in unmarked containers.
-Remember, even "natural" cleaners like lemon juice are made of of chemicals (such as citric acid) that can react negatively with other chemicals.
-To guard against a problem, always list the exact ingredients on the container.
-That way, your poison-control center will know how to respond in an emergency.
+The greatest danger in using homemade cleaners is storing them in unmarked containers.
+Even “natural” cleaners, like lemon juice, are made of chemicals such as citric acid that can react negatively with other substances.
+To prevent problems, always list the exact ingredients on the container so a poison-control center will know how to respond in an emergency.

-DO THEY WORK?
-Mix-at-home recipes certainly work better than plain water, but studies show that they pale in comparison to commercial products.
-According to a study published in the Journal of Environmental Health, alternative cleaners, such as lemon juice, vinegar, and baking soda, were less effective both as disinfectants and as soil removers than conventional cleaners.
+Mix-at-home recipes work better than plain water, but studies show they pale in comparison to commercial products.
+According to a study published in the Journal of Environmental Health, alternative cleaners such as lemon juice, vinegar and baking soda were less effective both as disinfectants and as soil removers than conventional cleaners.

 REMEMBER THIS FORMULA: BLEACH + AMMONIA = POISON FUMES!